xavidelamo/mgci-docs/docs/source/qgis.rst

 Introduction
 ------------

 This tutorial explains in detail how to implement the QGIS-MGCI :sub:`beta` workflow step-by-step using Costa Rica as an example.
-It uses the 90m resolution Digital ELevation Model (DEM) from Copernicus `(COP-DEM_GLO-90) <https://spacedata.copernicus.eu/web/cscda/dataset-details?articleId=394198>`_ to create the mountain descriptor layer and land cover datasets from the  `European Space Agency (ESA) Climate Change Initiative (CCI) land cover datasets <https://maps.elie.ucl.ac.be/CCI/viewer/>`_to create the vegetation descriptor layer.
+It uses the 90m resolution Digital ELevation Model (DEM) from Copernicus `(COP-DEM_GLO-90) <https://spacedata.copernicus.eu/web/cscda/dataset-details?articleId=394198>`_ to create the mountain descriptor layer and land cover datasets from the  `European Space Agency (ESA) Climate Change Initiative (CCI) land cover datasets <https://maps.elie.ucl.ac.be/CCI/viewer/>`_ to create the vegetation descriptor layer.
 If using QGIS-MGCI for official purposes, it is recommended that users use nationally appropriate data sources if available.

 The tutorial outlines in detail the steps all the tools used for individual steps in the processing toolbox as well as providing a custom